Oregon State University

 Our Offices

-The Office of Admissions identifies, recruits and admits qualified undergraduate applicants to Oregon State University in alignment with enrollment goals.
+The Office of Admissions identifies, recruits and admits qualified undergraduate applicants to OSU in alignment with enrollment goals.
 In collaboration with campus partners, we promote access and diversity in keeping with OSU’s land grant mission.
 We seek to attract and enroll students who will thrive here, who will help others thrive here, and who will continue to benefit from their OSU experience beyond graduation.
+The Undergraduate Office of Admissions is also responsible for determining residency for tuition purposes.
+Admissions IT helps make the most of OSU’s student information systems, providing third-party data integration, routine reporting and hardware management.

 Financial Aid